 What Our Students Are Saying

 The Department of Human Development and Family Science is located on the first floor of the Falk Complex.
 The Complex includes both MacNaughton and White Halls, is located on the western portion of the Syracuse University campus.
 The renovated complex includes a centralized Falk Admissions center that offers prospective students the chance to see Falk College in action on a daily basis, and an expanded Student Services space conducive to providing programming that helps students be successful.
 In addition to administrative and academic program offices and classrooms, the Falk Complex also offers students dedicated study/collaborative space, computer labs and comforts like a café and student lounge.

-The Bernice M. Wright (BMW) Child Development Laboratory School is located on Syracuse University’s South Campus, Falk College celebrated the grand reopening of the Bernice M. Wright Child Development Lab School on November 30, 2012, showcasing its recently renovated and expanded facilities.
-Bernice M. Wright embraces inclusion, celebrating cultural and developmental diversity and recognizing the similarities and differences that make the world an exciting place.
-Through collaboration with community-based service providers, the school enrolls children with varying developmental abilities, adding greatly to the overall classroom experience.
-The site serves as a teacher training facility and supports research in child development and early childhood education.
+The Bernice M. Wright (BMW) Child Development Laboratory School is located on Syracuse University’s South Campus.
+The Bernice M. Wright School and its programs embrace inclusion, celebrating cultural and developmental diversity and recognizing the similarities and differences that make the world an exciting place.
+A collaboration led by Syracuse University’s Office of Human Resources and community-based service providers, the school enrolls children with varying developmental abilities, adding greatly to the overall classroom experience.
+The site serves as a teacher and student training facility and supports research in early childhood education and development.